TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-9.md

 This ensures that the interior pages are well away from the ends of the container.
 Each page is much bigger than the possible size of the viewport.

 Scrolling near the start and end of the scroll bar's range feels entirely normal as there's a 1:1 mapping between grid space and container space for the start and end pages.
 That does mean that the remaining pages are crammed into less of the scroll bar's range.
 However, page size is chosen so that 100 pages fit into the container.
-That means the remaining pages are still spread across 98% of the scroll bar's range.
+That means the remaining pages are spread across 98% of the scroll bar's range.

 # The Implementation